Chrismettal/PiPLC/README.md

 The design relies on a Raspberry Pi 4 for all functions to work.
 Pi 5 is currently untested, while Pi 3 and below don't allow for all functions to be used.

+The PiPLC is intended to be used with [Home Assistant](https://www.home-assistant.io/), as well as [Autonomy](https://autonomylogic.com/) / [OpenPLC](https://openplcproject.github.io/) (to be honest I don't exactly know why OpenPLC runs under two names and at this point I am too afraid to ask)

+Obviously, since it's just a breakout board for any Pi, you can run whatever software you want, but Home Assistant and OpenPLC are the ones inspiring the design of this project.

 All the parts are or will be stocked at Tindie!

 <a href="https://www.tindie.com/stores/binary-6/?ref=offsite_badges&utm_source=sellers_Chrismettal&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>